helloitsjoe/python-blackjack/backend/README.md

 # Python Blackjack

+See main README for info.

-To run all tests in watch mode, run `python watcher.py`
+To run all tests in watch mode, run `cd tests && python watch_tests.py`